 High fives, you’ve decided to take the leap and build yourself a WordPress website.
 I’m not going to hit you with roses and lollipops, it’s going to be a learning curve.
-But once you master it you will wonder why you didn’t do it sooner.
+But once you master it you’ll wonder why you didn’t do it sooner.

 The first thing you need to do before you start is find yourself a hosting provider.
 In today’s blog I am going to show what to look for in a hosting provider and how to choose the best plan for you.
 Don’t worry, no tech speak here.
 This blog is all for the beginners because we all started here at one point.

 There are a lot of website hosting providers on the market and they range from the cheap and very basic to the high end Rolls Royce of hosting.
 Making your decision all depends on the type of website you are going to be building and the traffic you expect to generate.

 The quick run down on website hosting is this.
 You can opt for shared hosting, VPS hosting, cloud hosting, WordPress hosting or dedicated hosting.
 Most people starting out or even in business will find shared hosting the most cost effective and best option.
 It means you will be on a server with other websites who are also paying for shared hosting.
 The number of sites on that server will depend on the server size and website types.
 This type of hosting is generally the cheapest form and can be less than $10 a month as I will show you below.

 VPS Hosting is similar to shared hosting in that you are on a server with other sites, but there won’t be as many.
 Your website will also have its own resource, meaning it won’t be affected by traffic spikes from neighbouring sites unlike shared hosting can be.
 Dedicated hosting is another step above and this is for your big boy sites that will generate a lot of traffic and pull on a lot of resources.
 Think Myer and Bunnings!